 At NYU Law, students are encouraged to take advantage of all the Law School has to offer, from working directly with faculty on their research, to getting involved with our centers, to participating in clinics and student organizations.
 Students should consult with the Office of Career Services, which offers recruiting programs, panels and workshops, and individual counseling sessions.
 The Public Interest Law Center also provides counseling to students pursuing careers in public service.
 Here are some opportunities for those specifically interested in criminal justice:

-The 13 student fellows are involved in all aspects of the Center on the Administration of Criminal Law’s work.
+Student fellows are involved in all aspects of the Peter L. Zimroth Center on the Administration of Criminal Law’s work.
 During the two-year fellowship, they conduct research to support the center’s academic, litigation, and policy work.
 Fellows have the opportunity to co-author articles and other works of scholarship, and help plan and organize conferences and other events involving prominent legal scholars and practitioners.

 Corporate Compliance and Enforcement Fellowship